 Bill Pay allows Members to pay merchants and people electronically or by paper check, depending on the recipient.
 This is a free service that gives you control over who you pay and when you pay.
 You can set up one-time or scheduled payments.
 If a paper check is sent, Bill Pay even provides an envelope and postage for free.

 Bill Pay is best used to pay bills outside of Royal Credit Union.
 If you want to pay a loan at Royal, use the Payment options under the Move Money tab in online banking.

 Bill Pay is an optional benefit for Royal Members.
 You do not have to use Bill Pay.
 You always have the option to make payment arrangements separately from Bill Pay.
-For example, you may be able to use your routing and account numbers or send a check on your own.
+For example, you may be able to use your routing and account numbers to pay electronically on a merchant’s website or send a check to a payee on your own.

 How Do I Use Bill Pay?

 - Choose the Bill Pay option in online banking or the mobile app.